Emilia was working full-time before she chose to study a master's degree at Loughborough University London.

-The diversity amongst us is phenomenal.
+The diversity among the students is phenomenal.
 We have people from different backgrounds coming and working together.
 In addition, the careers and employability support on offer at Loughborough University London is extremely beneficial.
 For example, the Collaborative Project is fantastic because it brings together postgraduate students from different disciplines to address contemporary challenges set by a wide range of organisations to solve real business problems.

 What helped you choose Loughborough University London?

 Loughborough University London's notable accomplishments helped me decide to study here.
-As well as this, feedback from alumni students and research online helped me.
+As well as this, feedback from alumni, current students and research online helped me choose Loughborough University London.

 Describe a day in the life of a postgraduate student on your course